-Based on our current operating plan, we believe that our current cash and cash equivalents and other committed sources of funds under the Letter Agreements will allow us to meet our liquidity requirements into March 2020.
+Based on our current operating plan, we believe that our current cash and cash equivalents, availability under the ATM Offering and amounts raised under the LPC Purchase Agreement through February 24, 2021 will allow us to meet our liquidity requirements through the end of the third quarter of 2021.
 In addition to the available cash and cash equivalents and other sources of liquidity, we are seeking possible additional partnering opportunities for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
-We are also evaluating several financing strategies to fund the clinical trials of TTP399 and azeliragon, including direct equity investments and future public offerings of our common stock.
+We are also evaluating several financing strategies to fund the future clinical trials of TTP399 and HPP737, including direct equity investments and future public offerings of our common stock.
 The timing and availability of such financing are not yet known.
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our drug candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development of our drug candidates.